ydylwj23/Leetcode-study-note/Summary/DFS.md

 }
 ```
 ## Notes
 General backtracking can be used to solve many problems where decision trees are involved.
 It basically brutefully traverse through every node on the entire decision tree.
 Prunning can help reduce general run time or even reduce time complexity.
-Memoization is always commonly used with backtracking so no duplicated condition would be visited.\
+Memoization is also commonly used with backtracking so no duplicated condition would be visited again.\
 Time Complexity: O(c ^ n) At each level, we need to make c choices\
 Space Complexity: O(c ^ n) Total number of path and contents.

-# Combination:
+*Combination*
 ```java
 class Solution {
     public List<List<Integer>> subsets(int[] nums, int target) {